particle-iot/device-os/README.md

 Build marvin project

-Make sure the board is first flashed with the dfu.hex file in the "dfu" project using JTAG
+Make sure the board is first flashed with the usb-dfu.hex file in the "usb-dfu" project using JTAG

 Enter DFU mode by keeping the BUTTON pressed for > 1sec